SoftwareAG/webMethods-io-examples/netatmo-security-connector/README.md

 A custom connector to integrate a Security camera (from Netatmo) has been used to demonstrate custom connector development for home automation purposes.
 A possible application to control home lighting based on events (e.g. motion or person detection) would be a possible application.
+Other possible applications would be triggering of alarms or notifications based on motion events.